ChromiumOS-Guy/SuperPatcherGSI/README.md

 ```

-python version used to test / build the linux/windows script (Python 3.10.6)
+python version used to test/build the linux/windows script (Python 3.10.6)

 ### Known Issues:
  1. for some pepole lpunpack.py crashes i need to find a fix for that somehow?